 4. Add a Food Topping

-Other alternatives are to add some cooked, mashed vegetables for added nutrition and to soften the food.
-As for the step before, be sure to choose vegetables that are safe for dogs and monitor your dog’s intake.
-And if you want more ideas, head over here, 15 Easy Foods To Mix With Dry Dog Food.
+As for the step before, be sure to choose safe vegetables for dogs and monitor your dog’s intake.
+And if you want more ideas, head over here: 15 Easy Foods To Mix With Dry Dog Food.

 You can also mix kibble with homemade dog food, and some owners like to mix kibble with raw.